mcpengelly/ios-github-trending-repositories/README.md

 # IOS Github Trending

-### Goal: Provide a simple and interactive interface for keeping up on the latest trending code and software trends via star trends.
+### Goal: Provide a simple and intuative interface for keeping up on the latest trending code and software trends via github star trends.

 ### Features

 - List trending repositories on github by Day, Week, Month
 - Quickly see information such as author, organization, stars, starsSinceXPeriod, forks and language in an intuitive interface
-- Login with github to star repos on behalf of your github profile, so you can keep track of the things you liked
+- Login with github to star repos on behalf of your github profile, so you can keep track of the things you liked within Github itself

+### Roadmap

+- TODO: include

-### Privacy
+### Support

-The app is usable anonymously for getting info, but if you want to star repos, you need to login with Github.
-Just hit the button in the app and youll be redirected to Oauth Github for login.

-The only things we use your Github permissions for are:
-- starring/unstarring a repo
-- checking if a repo is already starred or not
+Need help?
+Something not working? or your language not supported?

+Open an Issue here on Github, be sure to include any relevant info like:

+- How to reproduce the Issue
+- What you expect to happen
+- The device you are using

+and we'll take a look ASAP.